 CHAPTER 4 : INVESTMENT PROJECTS APPRAISAL Content

-This chapter supplies basic knowledge about investment project appraisal content Students will understand the content according to specifical group of factors as well as to objects.
+This chapter provides basic knowledge about investment project appraisal .
+Students will understand the content according to specifical group of factors as well as to objects.
 Therefrom, students can apply the knowledge to appraise the investment project in the specific fields.